GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 Clicking the `Create New Account` takes us to a `/register` page.
 We'll use `admin`, `admin@admin.com` and password of `admin`, we're prompted to log in.

-Once logged in we see an application dashboard we oddly have a user profile picture and the name of `Staradmin`.
+Once logged in we see an application dashboard, but we oddly have a user profile picture and the name of `Staradmin`.
 It's possible that using `admin` as our username has caused us to get picked off the top of the database or maybe this is what was meant to happen?

 ![Dashboard](/assets/img/vulnnet_dotpy/02.png){: w="300"}

 ### Walking the site

-Most of the links are only Anchor tags so are a dead end.
-This took me about 2 hours to find a vulnerability, I tried clicking every button and downloading every file and page I could find.
+Again most of the links are only anchor tags.
+This took me about 2 hours to find a vulnerability, I tried clicking every button, downloading every file and page.

 ### Server Side Template Injection